català español

 Hidden testimonies of an important culture: the Call, Barcelona's Jewish quarter

 … The streets are not narrower, the houses are not grander nor poorer than in other areas of the Gothic quarter.
-Barcelona's Jewish quarter (Call, from "kahal" in hebrew, assembly) housed about 4000 persons in the middle ages …
+Barcelona's Jewish quarter (Call) housed about 4000 persons in the middle ages …

 … The Jewish traces in the Call are today less than meager.
 Urban Cultours offers special visits (in Spanish and English) with very high cultural and historic content.